Chile

 - If at the port of departure there is no consul or consular agent of the country of destination, the Bill of Health may be issued by the consul or consular agent of a friendly government authorised to issue such Bill of Health.

-- The Bill of Health should be issued not to exceed 48 hours before the departure of the ship to which it is issued.
+- The Bill of Health should be issued not to exceed 48 hours before the departure of the vessel to which it is issued.
 The sanitary visa should not be given more than 24 hours before departure.

 - Any erasure or alteration of a Bill of Health shall invalidate the document, unless such alteration or erasure shall be made by competent authority, and notation thereof appropriately made.